 - Is the program selection straightforward and intuitive to set?

-- Does it have the features I need?
+- Does it have the features you need?

-- Will I actually use all the fancy features of a high-end model?
+- Will you actually use all the fancy features of a high-end model?

-- Is the lint filter easy to clean?
+- Is the lint filter (top loaders only) easy to clean?

 - Are the detergent and fabric dispensers easy to use?

 - Is the door or lid opening large enough?